• Home

 Valerian root also helps in sleep maintenance and can be used to treat mild pain, such as cramps and joint pain.

 Clinical trials have shown that valerian root has been successful in treating insomnia.
-You should consult a medical professional if you’re taking any other supplements to see if valerian root if safe for your consumption.
+You should consult a medical professional if you’re taking any other supplements to see if valerian root is safe for your consumption.

 Chamomile Tea